translate/pootle/docs/server/project_setup.rst

 Update strings for existing project
 -----------------------------------

-Whenever you update your software you might introduce new strings that require translation, or remove or change some of the previously existing strings.
-Independently of what happened, you will be generating a new :file:`templates.pot` if there is any string change.
+Oftentimes, changes to language templates will be made in the software or project which you are translating in Pootle.
+Developers may introduce new strings, deprecate older ones, or change some of them.

+When any of these things occurs, you will need to generate a new :file:`templates.pot` and use it to bring the translations in Pootle into sync with the newer templates.
+This process will be described in more detail in the following steps.

-If that is the case you must place that file within your project's directory in :setting:`POOTLE_TRANSLATION_DIRECTORY`, replacing the file with the same name.
-Then run the following so Pootle picks up the new template changes:
+Once you have received or generated the new :file:`templates.pot` place it within your project's directory in :setting:`POOTLE_TRANSLATION_DIRECTORY`, replacing the file with the same name.
+After that, invoke the following command which will update the template translations in the Pootle database.

 .. code-block:: console

     $ pootle update_stores --project=my-project --language=templates

-This far you only got the updated templates with all the new changes into Pootle, where the removed strings are now gone, new strings have being added and changed strings have been pulled too.
+This command will ensure that new strings are added to the project and any strings which have been removed are marked as deprecated, and thus will not be available for translation.

-Now you need to update the other languages in the project.
-The first step is to save to disk all the translations for the project that currently are in Pootle
+Now each of the languages will need to be brought into sync with the template language.
+The first step is to save to disk all the translations for the project that currently are in Pootle database:
-database:

 .. code-block:: console

     $ pootle sync_stores --project=my-project

-Next step is to update all those translations against the newer templates.
-We recommend you to update them on disk using the :ref:`pot2po <toolkit:pot2po>` command line tool, which can handle other formats besides Gettext PO.
+Next step is to update all those translations on disk against the newer templates.
+We recommend you to update them on disk using the :ref:`pot2po <toolkit:pot2po>` command line tool because it can handle other formats besides Gettext PO.

 .. code-block:: console